Ramakan-eng/study_buddy_ai_chatbot/README.md

 System checks vector database

-If case not found, fetch from CourtListener
+If case not found → fetch from CourtListener API

 Store case data in ChromaDB